AguaClara/String-Digester/Final_Report_stringdigester.md

 Downward Hanging Sponge (DHS) Reactors are another form of treating wastewater.
 They have a similar mechanism as trickling filters.
 Water is distributed onto sponges and water trickles down through and on the sponges due to gravity.
 Biofilm grows within and on the sponge and removes organic nutrients from the wastewater as it trickles down.
 Onodera and co-authors found the advantages of DHS include: high biomass concentration, high sludge residence time, low hydraulic retention time, small footprint.
 There are six generations of the DHS reactor.
 The different generations are different sizes and geometries of sponges including sponge cubes, curtain long triangular sponge strips on a plastic sheet, sponge packing unit in net-like plastic, and the most recent generation: a rigid sponge from a mix of polyurethane and epoxy resin.
 Polyurethane was shown to support microorganism growth and retain water [(Onodera 2013)](https://www.ncbi.nlm.nih.gov/pubmed/24291312).
 In addition, the high porosity of the sponge enhances diffusion of air into the wastewater, and maintains an dissolved oxygen at level higher than necessary for aerobes.
 This way, no extra aeration is necessary for the system compared to traditional aerobic treatment systems [(M. Tandukar et al., 2005)](https://www.ncbi.nlm.nih.gov/pubmed/16180445).

 DHS reactors are an appealing alternative to traditional trickling filters as they overcome some problems.
 One problem DHS overcomes is a low sludge residence time.
 This is because micro-organisms can grow both inside and on the surface of the sponge.
 This also optimizes the space.
 The DHS was also shown to have lower excess sludge than the traditional trickling filter.
 Onodera and co-authors showed that DHS reactors are a viable secondary treatment post USAB and that sponges have much potential in treating wastewater [(Onodera 2013)](https://www.ncbi.nlm.nih.gov/pubmed/24291312).

-[Some similar problems with first draft: Some literature were usually provided at the end of the paragraph. <--*emailed graders about this but didn't get back, the paragraphs cited at the end are bc all of the lit refers to that reference in that paragraph, please elaborate on other problems* ] [**I, Clare, would suspect the previous comments come from the references not being well integrated in the text.
-There are statements made but then not linked to a source until the end of the paragraph, I think this is acceptable but not the most elegant way to use citations in a technical report.
-I do not know why nobody got back to you about the previous drafts.
-Hopefully this is helpful, if it's not I'd be happy to rework some of these paragraphs with you before the final report**]

 ### Biofilm
 A component of the string digester that is crucial to its success is the biofilm.
 "A biofilm is an assemblage of microbial cells that is irreversibly associated (not removed by gentle rinsing) with a surface and enclosed in a matrix of primarily polysaccharide material." [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/) Biofilm attachment is a complex process regulated by diverse characteristics of the growth medium, substratum, and cell surface.
 Biofilm on trickling filters are composed of a variety of organisms and are typically enclosed in a polysaccharide.
 The biofilm matrix may also contain mineral crystals, corrosion particles, and clay or silt particles.
 Biofilms in wastewater systems are often highly complex [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/)